-This guide uses the following typographical conventions: Bold Used for function names, with parentheses appended to the name.
+This guide uses the following typographical conventions:

+Bold Used for function names, with parentheses appended to the name and also for the names of window menus and buttons.
 Also, bold lowercase letters represent vectors, and bold uppercase letters denote matrices.

 Italics Indicates variables, book titles, and glossary items.

 Fixed-width Used for filenames, operating system command names, command-line option flags, code examples, and system output.

+Bold Fixed-width

-Bold Fixed-width Indicates user input, items that you should type in from the keyboard.
-Note that in some cases it is convenient to refer to a group of similarly named
+Indicates user input, such as items that you type in from the keyboard.

 Note that in some cases it is convenient to refer to a group of similarly named OpenGL Performer functions by a single name; in such cases an asterisk is used to indicate all the functions whose names start the same way.
-For instance, pfNew() refers to all functions whose names begin with "pfNew": pfNewChan(), pfNewDCS(), pfNewESky(), pfNewGeode(), and so on.
+For instance, pfNew\() refers to all functions whose names begin with "pfNew": pfNewChan(), pfNewDCS(), pfNewESky(), pfNewGeode(), and so on.